getodk/docs/contributing.rst

 This section of the Contributor Guide walks through our authoring and publishing workflow and toolchain, to make it as easy possible for you to contribute.

 Terminal (Command Line)
 --------------------------

 .. warning::

-  This contributor guide is written from a *nix (Bash Terminal) perspective, which works on all flavors of Linux and MacOS.
-If you are on Windows, you will need to:
+  This contributor guide is written from a *nix (Bash Terminal) perspective, which is relevant to all flavors of Linux and MacOS.
+If you are on Windows, you will need to do one of the following:

   - adapt the commands to your environment
-  - use the Linux subsystem (Windows 10)
+  - use the `Linux subsystem (Windows 10)<https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/>`_
-  - use a bash terminal emulator
+  - use a `bash terminal emulator <https://www.howtogeek.com/howto/41382/how-to-use-linux-commands-in-windows-with-cygwin/>`_

   Contributions to this guide with explanations and help for Windows users is greatly appreciated.

+Contributing to the docs requires interacting with git, Github, Python, and Sphinx, which requires use of the Terminal.
+This is common among Linux users.
+Mac users unfamiliar with the Terminal can learn more from `this tutorial <https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855>`_.

 Github and git
 ----------------